BritishGeologicalSurvey/VIGIL/README.md

   -D DAYS_PLOT, --days_plot DAYS_PLOT
                         List of days to plot (YYYYMMDD).
 Type all to plot all the days (default: ) -C CONVERT, --convert CONVERT
                         If True, convert output concentration into other species listed with the command -S (--species) (default: False)
   -S SPECIES, --species SPECIES
                         List of gas species (e.g. CO2) (default: )
   -TS TRACKING_SPECIE, --tracking_specie TRACKING_SPECIE
                         The original emitted specie that is tracked in the simulation (default: None) -N NPROC, --nproc NPROC
-                        Maximum number of allowed simultaneous processes (default: 1) -M MODELS, --models MODELS
+                        Maximum number of allowed simultaneous processes (default: 1) -U UNITS, --units UNITS
-                        Model outputs to post-process.
-Options: disgas, twodee, all (default: all) -U UNITS, --units UNITS
                         Gas concentration units.
 Possible options are: ppm, kg/m3 (default: None) -PL PLOT_LIMITS, --plot_limits PLOT_LIMITS
                         Minimum and maximum value of concentration to display.
-If unspecified, they are obtained from all the outputs (default:
+If unspecified, they are obtained from all the outputs (default: )
-                        )
   -PI PLOT_ISOLINES, --plot_isolines PLOT_ISOLINES
                         List of gas concentrations values to be used to draw isolines.
 Optional (default: ) -TA TIME_AV, --time_av TIME_AV
                         Generate time-averaged outputs.
-Specify the time-averaging interval (in hours), or 0 for averaging over the whole duration (default: None)
-  -OF OUTPUT_FORMAT, --output_format OUTPUT_FORMAT
+Specify the time-averaging interval (in hours), or 0 for averaging over the whole duration (default: None) -OF OUTPUT_FORMAT, --output_format OUTPUT_FORMAT
                         Select format of the processed output files.
 Valid options are: GRD (default: GRD) -PT PLOT_TOPOGRAPHY, --plot_topography PLOT_TOPOGRAPHY
                         Plot topography layer (True or False).
 Warning, it can be time-consuming! (default: False) -TI TOPOGRAPHY_ISOLINES, --topography_isolines TOPOGRAPHY_ISOLINES
                         Topography height contour lines spatial resolution (in m a.s.l.).
-Used only if -PT True (default: 100)
+Used only if -PT True (default:
+                        100)
   -PR PLOT_RESOLUTION, --plot_resolution PLOT_RESOLUTION
                         Specify plot resolution in dpi (default: 600) -TP TRACKING_POINTS, --tracking_points TRACKING_POINTS
-                        Extrapolate gas concentration at locations specified in the file tracking_points.txt (default: False)
+                        Extrapolate gas concentration at locations specified in the file tracking_points.txt (default:
+                        False)

 ```